MF-Merbouni/Conveyor-Sorting-By-Height-System-Automation/README.md

-# Conveyor-Sorting-System-Automation (By Height)
+# Conveyor Sorting System (Factory I/O + CODESYS)
-A conveyor belt system sorts items automatically based on Height
+An automated conveyor sorting system that sorts items by height using Factory I/O and CODESYS.

+# Features
+- Sorts items using height sensors and actuators
+- Built with Structured Text (ST)
+- Fully simulated using Factory I/O